Kickstart (Amiga): Diagnostic test

-If you get a colorcode, it does not always mean that it comes from a hardware fault, red can also happen if you map your ROM to fastmem or by ROM-patches from software.
+However, if an Amiga gives a color code, it does not always mean that the error comes from a hardware fault: red can also happen if a ROM is mapped to fastmem or by ROM-patches from software.
 For yellow it can be unstable software in memory.
-Some Amigas can give a short color on screen at power-on which can be the last background color.
-Keep in mind that bad activity on the databus that should not be there can have effect on other chips on the bus.
+Some Amigas may briefly show a color on screen at power-on which is the previous background color.
+Bad activity on the data bus may have an effect on other chips on the bus.

 The keyboard LED uses blink codes that come from the keyboard controller chip where: